START TYPING AND PRESS ENTER TO SEARCH

 How to Block RF Interference

-For mobile applications, the quantity of devices required for testing is very high (hundreds or thousands), making it impossible to maintain adequate distance between them.
+For mobile applications, the number of devices required for testing is very high (hundreds or thousands), making it impossible to maintain adequate distance between them.
 The only remedy is to shield the equipment.
+Three materials are commonly used for RF shielding.

 Alex has 10+ years of experience working in the data center and material science industries.
 He currently serves as product manager at Enconnex for our real device testing and RF shielded product lines.
 Previously, he managed our sheet metal products.
 He has his MSEE degree from Northwest Polytechnic University and holds numerous professional certifications.